Some of our information has moved to NT.GOV.AU

 The Northern Territory Government is exploring innovative technology through a Driverless Bus trial to deliver a transport solution at the Darwin Waterfront Precinct.
 The Waterfront Precinct is the perfect NT location for the trial, where there is demand to ferry visitors between dining, retail, recreation and business locations.

-The Driverless Bus provides a safe low cost transport solution which generates zero carbon emissions when operating, is disability accessible and provides an alternative to walking between Stokes Hill Wharf and Indo Pacific Marine particularly during the Wet Season.
-The Driverless Bus is intended to complement existing transportation, including public buses and taxis.
+The Driverless Bus provides a safe low cost transport solution which generates zero carbon emissions when operating, is disability accessible and is intended to complement existing transportation, including public buses and taxis.

 The Northern Territory joins jurisdictions worldwide actively developing and assessing autonomous transport solutions including Singapore, Dubai/UAE, France, Netherlands, California and Japan.

-So get on board the Territory’s first Driverless Bus to learn more about automated vehicles and see first-hand how they can provide an effective transport solution.
+So get on board the Territory’s first Driverless Bus to learn more about automated vehicles and see first-hand how they can be utilised to provide a transport solution.

 We’d love to hear your feedback about your experience riding the bus.
 Please complete a short online survey to assist us in assessing the success and potential of the trial.
 This will help us make decisions about how the technology can be used in the future.